amira-ahmed2/amira-ahmed2/README.md

 A passionate frontend developer from Egypt

-🌱 I’m currently learning React, Redux
+🌱 I’m currently learning Angular

 📫 How to reach amiraamin166@gmail.com